Hydropessum: Classification

-The placement of Hydropessum would change in 2022 when Zhiwei Yuan and coauthors would publish a paper that partially focused on Perleidiformes, acting as a reassessment for the order.
-In this publication, Hydropessum along with Gabanellia were reassigned to other stem-neopterygian orders.
+The placement of Hydropessum changed in 2022 when Zhiwei Yuan and coauthors published a paper that partially focused on Perleidiformes, acting as a reassessment for the order.
+In this publication, Hydropessum and Gabanellia were reassigned to other stem-neopterygian orders.
 The removal of Hydropessum from the order was due to features such as the reduction in teeth seen along with the location of the skull where the maxilla ended.
 Below is the phylogenic tree within Zhiwei Yuan et al. (2022) focusing on the placement of Hydropessum in comparison to the order it was assigned to in previous publications.

 Description

-Hydropessum was a small, deep fish that would have had a total body length of 95 mm.
+Hydropessum was a small, deep fish that had a total body length of 95 mm.
 It was almost as deep as it was long with a maximum depth of 77 mm causing the fish to be almost diamond-shaped.